 Picture this, a quite tranquil and peaceful home (perhaps it is clean and tidy too), suddenly a cyclone sweeps through the front door.
 School bags are tossed in the open doorway, blazers and hats thrown sideways and around the room, kids are fighting and pushing, lunch boxes scattered from one end of the kitchen to the other, meanwhile mother is giving orders left right and centre.

 Even though the children know their bags, blazers and hats are meant to be hanging at the door as they enter, their lunch boxes emptied and neatly put out on the table; sometimes these little tasks can be quite easily forgotten.

-As a mother of seven, you can very well imagine how chaotic this home is during the hours mentioned above.
+As a mother of seven (with 6 school aged children), you can very well imagine how chaotic this home is during the hours mentioned above.
 Thankfully I tend to organise my meals earlier during the day so I don’t have to struggle with dinner time as well as the homework schedule.
 For myself ~ meal planning is essential.

 Organising your day prior to the mad hours is a bonus.
 Here are some simple ideas on how to be a Supermum and have your day organised.

-Each primary school student (the 3 high school girls seem to be on top of things) need individual attention.
+Each primary school student (the 2 high school and grade 6 girls seem to be on top of things) need individual attention.
 They are all at different levels of study and shuffling from one to the other is hard work.

 Grade 1: Reading, spelling words and sentences to write.
 Plus learning religion off by heart!

 Grade 3: Spelling words, times tables, reading, creative writing and again religion.